Chao-Xi/jxazurebook/docs/az104/3indentity.md

 Enable MFA, control resource access, and provide policy-based controls

+### GPT summary

+1. **Identity and Access Management Basics**:
+   - Understanding the shift towards identity-centric security in cloud environments.
+   - Importance of authentication for accessing resources.

+2. **Azure Active Directory (AD)**:
+   - Azure AD is the identity and access management solution for the cloud.
+   - Provides cloud-based identities for accessing resources.
+   - Users authenticate against identities to perform specific actions.

+3. **Azure AD Tenant Architecture**:
+   - Azure AD is a global service with instances scoped to specific geographies.
+   - Tenants exist for different organizations alongside each other.
+   - Default domain naming convention and custom domain registration.

+4. **Azure AD Features**:
+   - Security functionalities like multi-factor authentication, Conditional Access policies, and privileged identity management.
+   - Collaborative features such as B2B collaboration and Azure AD B2C.
+   - Monitoring features including audit logging and identity protection.

+5. **Identity Integration**:
+   - Integration of Azure AD with on-premises solutions like Active Directory Domain Services using Azure AD Connect.
+   - Single sign-on capability for synced users from on-premises environments.

+6. **Comparing Active Directory with Azure AD**:
+   - Active Directory features organizational units, group policy objects, Kerberos, LDAP, and NTLM for authentication.
+   - Azure AD features administrative units, SAML, WS-Federation, OAuth for authentication, and is a flat directory structure.

+7. **Key Takeaways**:
+   - Azure AD is the global identity and access management solution for managing cloud-based identities.
+   - Trust relationships with subscriptions provide identities access to resources.
+   - Azure AD offers security functionalities like multi-factor authentication, role assignments, and Conditional Access policies.

 ## 3 Managing Tenants

 Hybrid identity where we're connecting our Azure AD tenant to our **on-premises domain solutions, like Active Directory Domain Services so that we can sync those identities up into our Azure cloud environments using Azure AD Connect.**